standardholdingsllc/algobet/ARCHITECTURE.md

   - `adapters`: `Record<string, MarketAdapterConfig>` describing endpoint, method, pagination, and filter bindings.
   - `supportedFilters`: whitelist of normalized filter tokens (`windowStart`, `windowEnd`, `sportsOnly`, `leagueTickers`, etc.).
 - Defaults live in code and are merged with any remote overrides so we never regress if the Upstash entry is partial.
-- Primary goal: filters (e.g., Kalshi `close_time_start`) are defined once, referenced by docs URL, and cannot silently drift—misnamed params become impossible without updating the shared schema.
+- Primary goal: filters (e.g., Kalshi `min_close_ts` / `max_close_ts`) are defined once, referenced by docs URL, and cannot silently drift—misnamed params become impossible without updating the shared schema.

 ### 2.2 MarketFeedService (`lib/market-feed-service.ts`)
 - Builds normalized filters from `BotConfig` (including the new `marketFilters` preferences).